sahilphule/devops-templates/documentation/terraform/aws/ecs-terraform/ecs-terraform.md

 ## Steps
 1. Create the **ecs-terraform** directory.
-2. Folders structure for the above-created directory is as follows:
+2. The folder structure for the above-created directory is as follows:
 ```
 ecs-terraform
 │───.terraform.lock.hcl